massimobonanni/mslearn-azure-developer/instructions/azure-events-messages/02-event-hubs-send-receive.md

       --namespace-name $namespaceName
     ```

-## Send events with a .NET console application
+## Send and retrieve events with a .NET console application

 Now that the needed resources are deployed to Azure the next step is to set up the console application.
 The following steps are performed in the cloud shell.